-What you see is some of the data I’ve collected during the 876 days of my life (between 01/03/2014 and 23/07/2016) charted as basically as possible in order to allow global readings and comparisons.
-I started to log some topics later on, and there is a period where I did not log mood for some technical reasons in mid-2015.
-I have a lot more data on medical issues, food, people, and daily activities, which I chose not to show here.
+What you see is some of the daily data I’ve collected during 8 years of my life (2,863 days between 01/03/2014 and 01/01/2022) charted as basically as possible in order to allow global readings and comparisons.
+(A nice method is just to scroll up and down with the mouse cursor pointing to the time of interest.)
+I continue to log my data but haven’t updated the visualization since 2022.
+I also have a lot more data on medical issues, people I meet, and daily activities, which I chose not to show here.

 How do I collect all this data?
 I don’t use motion/sleep/… trackers.
-I’m not comfortable with wearables, I don’t even have a smartphone.
+I’m not comfortable with wearables and smartphones.
 All it takes is a few minutes of retrospective question answering on Reporter

 (on my iPad) when I wake up and go to bed every day (+ Last.fm

-The images below (which I plan on making more of) offer explorations for some correlations – in addition to the obvious causal effects of going to the summerhouse seen on the main layout with the gray columns – sometimes using extra topics not shown there.
+The extra images with blue markings (mostly from older versions, and which I plan on making more of) offer explorations for some correlations – in addition to the obvious causal effects of going to the summerhouse seen on the main layout with the gray columns – sometimes using extra topics not shown there.
 I calculate the correlation coefficients when my capabilities allow it.
 (My pro-proactive efforts to find the exact combination of factors that determines my mood continue.)